AntoniosRaptakis/Airline_fares/README.md

  - Statsmodels

 The dataset from kaggle was more than 50 MB and I could not upload it.
+In case that the notebook file is trembling, please check out the respective pdf file.